 Due to the age profile and good condition of this asset fleet, there are no planned regulator replacements during the current RAMP planning period.
-Future replacement drivers are outlined below.
+Future replacement drivers are outlined in Table 5-59.

 - Asset condition based primarily on inspections and factoring in asset age, criticality capacity and functionality.

 - TASA oil test results.

 - Historical performance.

 - Availability of spare parts.